cocos-creator/docs-3d-deprecated/en/physics/physics-rigidbody.md

 The range of the damping parameter is from 0 to infinity, where 0 means no damping and infinity means full damping.
 Generally, the value of damping is between 0 ~ 0.1.

-### By Fixed Rotation

-The RigidBody component provides the `fixedRotation` property.
-The default is `false`.
-Setting it to `true` can be used to fix the rigid body so that it does not rotate.

 ### By Factor

 The RigidBody component provides the `linearFactor` and `angularFactor` properties: